 What to Use Homemade Teriyaki Sauce For

-- Brush it on some chicken or kabobs before and during grilling (would be great on shrimp too).
+Brush it on some chicken or kabobs before and during grilling (would be great on shrimp too).

-- Use as a glaze for grilled or baked salmon.
+Use as a glaze for grilled or baked salmon.

-How to Store Teriyaki Sauce
+How to Store

-Love a good homemade sauce or seasoning?
+Love a good homemade sauce?
+Try These!

-If you make this easy homemade teriyaki sauce, please let me know what you think!
-Leave a comment below and/or share a photo on Instagram and mention @CleanPlateMama!
+If you make this recipe, please let me know what you think!
+I would so appreciate you leaving a star rating and/or comment below.
+And don't forget to share a photo on Instagram or Facebook and mention @CleanPlateMama!

-- 1/2 cup water
+- ½ cup water

-- 1/2 cup coconut aminos
+- ½ cup coconut aminos

-- 1 tbsp. honey optional
+- 1 tbsp. honey (optional)